O2 has announced that its 4G mobile network is set to launch on 29 August.

 Switching to a 4G network offers subscribers the chance to download movies, music, apps and other content several times faster than is possible on 3G.

-It can also reduce the risk of streamed video or interactive games freezing due to buffering, and allows higher-quality video calls.
+It can also reduce the risk of streamed video or interactive games freezing due to buffering, and allows higher-quality video calls also by using the usb-c and you can connect it to any device.

 Telefonica paid £550m for O2’s 4G licences, which will use the 800MHz part of the radio spectrum.